Notion Database Automations: Complete 2026 Guide with 12 Examples

 No, they cannot.
 This is generally a good thing, as it protects you from creating automations that destroy data or are difficult to debug.

-The fastest way to learn them
+The fastest way to learn database automations

 Don't build automations from scratch.
 Copy a template that already uses them (the four above are a good start), poke at the rules, break them, rebuild them.
 You'll pick up the patterns faster than any guide can teach.